MLOps for DevOps Engineers – MiniLM & MLflow demo

 If you prefer, the repo includes alternatives:

-These are useful if you want to see exactly what’s happening under the hood.
+These are useful if you want to dig a little deeper and see exactly what’s happening

 Next steps